sinkingsugar/nimline/README.md

 [![Build Status](https://travis-ci.com/fragcolor-xyz/nimline.svg?branch=master)  ](https://travis-ci.com/fragcolor-xyz/nimline)

-Write C++ straight from Nim, without the need to generate wrappers.
+Write C/C++ straight from Nim, without the need to generate wrappers.
 Inspired by `std/jsffi` and using the magic of `importcpp`, `macros` and many other awesome Nim features.

+> Note: Since imported C++ methods and types are not known to the Nim-compiler, errors will be reported by the C++ compiler instead.
+They will also not be caught by the linter.

 ## Code-generation example

 Nim: